SvePu/Disposable-Email-Blacklist/README.md

 Deactivate it from your Plugin Configuration page of your MyBB Website.

-<em>Please feel free to suggest more blacklsited email providers.</em>
+<em>Please feel free to suggest more blacklisted email providers.</em>